polinamin/disaster_recognition/README.md

 Data Acquisition: [From this kaggle competition](https://www.kaggle.com/competitions/nlp-getting-started/data) -- future ingestion could be through X.com API

 Data Ingestion and Cleaning: Standard practices of tokenization and stop word removal were used.
-Various techniques were explored including, stemming, lemmatization, removal of duplicates, usernames, URLs, and emoticons.
+Various techniques were explored including stemming, lemmatization, removal of duplicates, usernames, URLs, and emoticons.
 Thorough walkthrough found in notebooks.

 Only 'text' feature was used for this prototype.
 Future versions will include experimentation with other features.